tuskbuddy/site/exampleSite/content/honey-garlic-chicken.md

 type = "post"

 +++
-It's a simple dish, but the olive oil, sweet potatoes, and oregano really work here.
+It's a simple dish, but the olive oil, sweet potatoes, and oregano are delightful.
 The tiny bit of mustard and honey provide a sweet tangy flavor as well.
 Surprisingly few ingredients in this one, but it stands above many other recipes with far more ingredients and prep time.

 #### Where's this recipe from?